greenlight-coop/infrastructure/terraform/greenlight_linode/README.md

     ./setup.sh

-Look up the generated NS records for the apps subdomain and add NS records for these name servers in the Google Domains managed greenlightcoop.dev domain.
+Look up the generated NS records for the app subdomain and add NS records for these name servers in the Google Domains managed greenlightcoop.dev domain.

 ## Removal